 So, what’s our take on carbohydrates?
-UT Health Austin registered dietitian, Lizette Taboada, says, “no, carbohydrates are not bad for you, healthy carbohydrates are vital for good health and should be incorporated into your daily diet in appropriate portion sizes.”
+UT Health Austin registered dietitian, Lizette Taboada, RD, LD, says, “No, carbohydrates are not bad for you, healthy carbohydrates are vital for good health and should be incorporated into your daily diet in appropriate portion sizes.”
 Are you shocked?
 Seems pretty straightforward, but let’s take a closer look.

 Now that we know there are different types of carbs, what are some examples of healthy versus unhealthy carbohydrates and how do they work in the body?
 “Carbohydrates are a source of energy,” says Taboada.
-“Natural carbohydrates such as whole grains, fruits and starchy vegetables break down into sugar and raise blood glucose slowly giving the body energy.
-While processed/refined carbohydrates, like sweets, soft drinks, white bread and breakfast cereals, raise blood sugar rapidly, this is why you experience a short burst of energy followed by a crash shortly after.”
-Taboada continues to explain that consuming too many carbohydrates, especially refined carbohydrates, can induce a rapid rise in blood glucose that can affect appetite regulation and increase the risk of developing type 2 diabetes.
+“Natural carbohydrates, such as whole grains, fruits, and starchy vegetables, break down into sugar and raise blood glucose slowly giving the body energy.
+While processed/refined carbohydrates, such as sweets, soft drinks, white bread, and breakfast cereals, raise blood sugar rapidly.
+This is why you experience a short burst of energy followed by a crash shortly after.”
+Consuming too many carbohydrates, especially refined carbohydrates, can induce a rapid rise in blood glucose that can affect appetite regulation and increase the risk of developing type 2 diabetes.

 Looking for recipes that incorporate healthy carbs?
 Toboada recommends this tasty one below including modifications you can make based on your taste preferences or health goals.
 Enjoy!